min2ha/ukwa-site/content/target/58296/index.en.md

   "subject": null
 }

-# Mirror: Addicted 'gameaholics' admit to spending up to 10 HOURS a day playing their favourite video games

 News article about the increasing amount of online games and the amount of time people are spending on them, forming addictions to online gaming